When we have hamburgers The Man of the House is in charge of cooking the meat. My part of the proceedings is to make the buns.

 1 – 1/2 teaspoons salt

-Cover the buns with a clean, light-weight kitchen towel and let the buns rise for half an hour.
-Then remove the towel and put the buns in a 400 degree oven for 15 to 20 minutes.
+Cover the buns with a clean, lightweight kitchen towel and let the buns rise for half an hour.
+Then remove the towel and put the buns in a 400 degree oven for 10 to 15 minutes.
+(Note: baking time decreased slightly on 5/28/18)

 Move the cooked buns to a rack to cool.
 (I need to get a new photo.
 This is from my 8 buns to a batch days.)